canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 END
 ```

-Now that you have the StorageOS initial account configured you can go ahead and install StorageOS, this step is important and if not configured properly you may get an error similar to this:
+Now that you have the StorageOS initial account configured you can go ahead and install StorageOS.
+This step is important and if not configured properly you may get an error similar to this:

 ```
 storageos-daemonset-qpwfn             0/1     Init:Error              11         14m